flashmob/go-guerrilla/README.md

 proxy (Nginx).

 Originally, Guerrilla Mail ran Exim which piped email to a php script (2009).
-As as the site got popular and more email came through, this approach eventually swamped the server.
+As the site got popular and more email came through, this approach eventually swamped the server.

 The next solution was to decrease the heavy setup into something more